George Rogers Clark: Return to Kentucky

-In 1812 the Virginia General Assembly granted Clark a pension of four hundred dollars per year and finally recognized his services in the Revolutionary War by presenting him with a ceremonial sword.
+In 1812, the Virginia General Assembly granted Clark a pension of four hundred dollars per year (an equivalent of US$9,488 in 2024) and finally recognized his services in the Revolutionary War by presenting him with a ceremonial sword.

 Death and legacy

-After another stroke, Clark died at Locust Grove on February 13, 1818; he was buried at Locust Grove Cemetery two days later.
+After a third stroke, Clark died at Locust Grove on February 13, 1818; he was buried at Locust Grove Cemetery two days later.
 Clark's remains were exhumed along with those of his other family members on October 29, 1869, and buried at Cave Hill Cemetery in Louisville.

 In his funeral oration, Judge John Rowan succinctly summed up Clark's stature and importance during the critical years on the trans-Appalachian frontier: "The mighty oak of the forest has fallen, and now the scrub oaks sprout all around."
 Clark's career was closely tied to events in the Ohio-Mississippi Valley at a pivotal time when the region was inhabited by numerous Native American tribes and claimed by the British, Spanish, and French, as well as the fledgling U.S. government.
 As a member of the Virginia militia, and with Virginia's support, Clark's campaign into the Illinois country helped strengthen Virginia's claim on lands in the region as it came under the control of the Americans.
 Clark's military service in the interior of North America also helped him became an "important source of leadership and information (although not necessarily accurate) on the West."

 Clark is best known as a war hero of the Revolutionary War in the West, especially as the leader of the secret expeditionary forces that captured Kaskaskia, Cahokia, and Vincennes in 1778–79.
 Some historians have suggested that the campaign supported American claims to the Northwest Territory during negotiations that resulted in the Treaty of Paris (1783).
 Clark's Grant, the large tract of land on the north side of the Ohio River that he received as compensation for his military service, included a large portion of Clark County, Indiana, and portions of Floyd and Scott Counties, as well as the present-day site of Clarksville, Indiana, the first American town laid out in the Northwest Territory (in 1784).
 Clark served as the first chairman of the Clarksville, Indiana, board of trustees.
 Clark was unable to retain title to his landholdings.
 At the end of his life, he was poor, in ill health, and frequently intoxicated.